Fox-Cod/WebSite/README.md

 ## Description

-This project is developed using React.js, JSX, and a variety of additional libraries such as Express, Node.js, Sequelize, as well as cors, multer, cookieparser, and path.
+This project is developed using React.js, and a variety of additional libraries such as Express, Node.js, Sequelize, as well as cors, multer, cookieparser, and path.

 This website is a platform where users can publish posts related to education and lessons.
 Posts may include materials related to lesson plans, presentations, and other useful information.
 Users can view posts from other users and leave comments.